 Unlike some cities, Des Moines isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Des Moines are a mix of both white- and blue-collar jobs.
 Overall, Des Moines is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Des Moines who work in office and administrative support (17.14%), sales jobs (9.96%), and food service (7.47%).
+There are especially a lot of people living in Des Moines who work in office and administrative support (13.26%), sales jobs (9.92%), and management occupations (7.42%).

 Also of interest is that Des Moines has more people living here who work in computers and math than 95% of the places in the US.

-Des Moines is a very ethnically-diverse city.
+Des Moines is an extremely ethnically-diverse city.
 The people who call Des Moines home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Des Moines residents report their race to be White, followed by Black or African-American.
 Des Moines also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.30% of the city’s residents.
-Important ancestries of people in Des Moines include Irish, English, Italian, and Dutch.
+People of Hispanic or Latino origin account for 13.55% of the city’s residents.
+Important ancestries of people in Des Moines include German, Irish, English, Italian, and Norwegian.